dmark/auth0-rules-per-app/README.md

 client.rules in all clients contains the list of rules that apply to this client
 ```

+## Sample Deployment
+You can check a sample [Heroku](https://auth0-rules-per-app.herokuapp.com) deployment of this application if your
+email has been added in the Whitelist users for this application.

 ## License

 This project is licensed under the MIT license.
 See the [LICENSE](LICENSE) file for more info.